 You can also plant asparagus crowns outside now.
 It can take some time to do this job properly, but if treated well, you may be rewarded with 20 years of harvest!
 Prepare the soil and apply a general fertiliser about a week before planting.
 Dig a 30cm wide and 20cm-deep trench, and then pour soil down the length of it to make a 10cm-high mound.
 Carefully place the crowns on top of the mound, spreading the roots out 30cm apart.
 Cover with 5cm of raked soil.
 Water thoroughly and keep damp.
 They won’t be ready to harvest for two years, but it will be well worth the wait.

-Harvesting your Produce in March
+Harvesting Your Produce in March

 If you have been growing over the winter, some of your produce will be ready to harvest in March, including broccoli spears, winter greens, winter salad leaves, perpetual spinach and kale.
 These are all a great choice of vegetables to grow in March.